Dr Hannah French

-A patent attorney in AJ Park’s biotechnology and life sciences team, Hannah uses her mix of science and research knowledge and patent expertise to help clients of all sizes protect their innovations.
+A principal in AJ Park’s biotechnology and life sciences team, Hannah uses her mix of science and research knowledge and patent expertise to help clients of all sizes protect their innovations.
+Hannah is a critical member of the chembio team, having strong subject matter expertise and proven leadership on some of its complex, multifaceted projects.

 With particular expertise in molecular and cellular biology, immunology and biochemistry, Hannah specialises in all areas of patent law for biotechnology and life sciences innovations.
 Her clients range from universities and multinationals through to smaller biotechnology companies, operating in the pharmaceutical, biotechnology, human and animal health, and food technology spaces.